KirstenBauck/ABoVE/README.md

 ## Creating and Applying the Common NA Mask
 Of the 7 different datasets, each masked out different things as no data.
 For example, one dataset may have only masked out bodies of water, while another may have masked out bodies of water and baren ground.
 In order to acurately calculate statisticsa cross the datasets, we want to create a Common NA Mask.
 This mask will then be applied across the datasets before calculating statistics.
 1. Create the Common NA Mask using `submit_na_mask.sh <type>`.
-Where `<type>` is either `Canada` or `Alaska`, creating an NA mask for each of those regions.
-As of right now, the Kraatz, Wang, and Xu dataset are excluded from this creation for the following reasons
+Where `<type>` is either `Canada` or `ABoVE`, creating an NA mask for each of those regions.
+As of right now, the Kraatz and Xu dataset are excluded from this creation for the following reasons.

     - Kraatz: Covers a tiny area that would not be useful in creating the na mask
-    - Wang: Covers a small area that would mask out too many values in the other datasets
-    - Xu: Resolution is too high (10,000m/pixel) compare to other datasets
+    - Xu: Resolution is too high (10,000m/pixel) compared to other datasets <-- A shape file extraction and analysis will be applied at resolution later on.
 2. Apply the Common NA Mask using `submit_apply_mask.sh`

 ## Calculate Zonal Statistics